Insaf01/proposal/propsals/proposal-phase-2.md

 ## Summary

-This proposal renews the funding for creation of content and communications in Arabic for 10-12 months.
+This proposal extends financing for content and communications in Arabic for 10-12 months to increase Decred's awareness, presence, and adoption in the Arabic region.

+Numerous Arabic governments have been interested in the possibilities of blockchains in recent years, investing in specialized departments or simply engaging in agreements with multinationals in the industry.
+Numerous startup firms have emerged, supporting the growth of this technology in the Arabic world.

 ## Phase 1 report